Data4Democracy/internal-displacement/workplan.md

 - Maintain some sort of link to `info-sources` to understand how these tools can be used / fit into the `internal-displacement` pipeline,
 i.e., function arguments, what they return, API type stuff.

+### Pipeline
+Controls the input and output of data with respect to scraping and interpreting articles.

+__Activities__
+- Define how to export / store articles (discussion):
+    + CSVs for now, but likely some sort of database will be necessary to facilitate the online / interactive tool for modeling and analysis
+- Take new data and extract only URLs, converting them into list
+- Checks and keeps a log of all previously scraped URLs
+- Checks whether a URL is from a domain on an RSS whitelist (future)
+- Manages output from scraper and either appends to original database or creates new database

 ### Filtering (Interpreter)
 The third filtering requirement is more specific to the `internal-displacement` domain: